 What We Do

-The CAT Alumni & Friends Association supports current patients and CAT by hosting free monthly activities with the current patients, organizing social activities for CAT Alumni and Friends, and by holding fundraisers and spirit raisers throughout the year.
+The CAT Alumni & Friends Association supports current patients and CAT by hosting free activities with the current patients, organizing social activities for CAT Alumni and Friends, and by holding fundraisers and spirit raisers throughout the year.
 The money raised is used to host the in-house activities and celebrations for clients and their families, buy art, athletic, or other supplies for the current patients, and to organize our Annual Reunion Picnic.
 The association is a fun way to network, stay in touch with other graduates and participate in clean and sober activities.

 Are you a CAT alum?
 Join our Alumni & Friends Facebook Group.